01 of 19

 This toad village features toad houses, a pool, a sign, and more.

-You can find out how I made all of the different elements in my toad village by reading this tutorial.Continue to 8 of 19 below.
+You can find out how I made all of the different elements in my toad village by reading a tutorial about fairy gardens.Continue to 8 of 19 below.

 08 of 19